ACE unequivocally supports racial justice and is firmly in solidarity with the Black Lives Matter uprising currently happening across the globe.

 Areas for Growth at ACE

 Being antiracist includes taking a critical look at how our own organization reinforces white supremacy.
-(If these words make you uncomfortable, we highly suggest reading White Fragility by Robin DiAngelo.)
 For example, the decisions we make on what groups in the movement receive financial support (via our charity recommendations, Effective Animal Advocacy Fund, and Animal Advocacy Research Fund) are made by a majority white team and supported by a majority white board.
 We’re aware this may implicitly bias us against certain initiatives and approaches that have valuable outcomes.

 What We Are Doing